rubykv/mcp-servers/README.md

 1. Create a new directory in the `servers` directory.
 2. Create a new file `client.py` in the directory.
 3. Implement the required methods in the `client.py` file.
-4. Add the server to the `servers.py` file.
+4. Add tools to the `servers.py` file.
-5. Endorse the tools by annotating the methods with `@tool`.
+5. Endorse the tools by annotating the methods with `@mcp.tool()`.

-## Run the server
+## Run the server (Optional)
 1. Run the server by running `python server.py`.
+2. This step is for verification that the server is running correctly.

 ## Register the MCP server
 1. Register the MCP server by clicking on the "plug" icon on the right side of the screen on Windsurf.